shannoncruey/csharp-to-python/README.md

     5-1-2012 NSC

-    When tasked with redeveloping an existing (and very robust) ASP.NET application using Python, I quickly found a lack of converters available.
-Several commercial tools exists, as well as a handful of online services (one of which has been down for at least six months as of today.)
+    When tasked with redeveloping an existing (and very robust) ASP.NET application using Python, a search for converters yielded minimal useful results.
+Several commercial tools exists, as well as a handful of online services (one of which has been down for at least six months as of today), but none were really working for the task at hand.

-    While prototyping and familiarizing myself with Python, I converted several pages and webmethods by hand.
-In doing so an repeatable process emerged.
+    While prototyping and familiarizing myself with Python, several pages and webmethods were converted by hand.
+In doing so a repeatable process emerged.

     Under the hood Python and C# have more differences than can be discussed, however the pure syntax of a source file, line by line, is moderately translatable.

-    This conversion script was created to speed up the repetitive refactoring operations I was doing for each function in C#.
-It greatly reduced my overall conversion time.
+    This conversion script was created to speed up the repetitive refactoring operations for each function in C#.
+It greatly reduced overall conversion time.

     Keep in mind, since C# and Python are both OO languages, this process is by no means foolproof.